Auditing a Course (AU)

 Caution for nondegree-conditional students: Students in this status should be cautioned if considering auditing a course because audit credits are included in their limit of 12 credits per semester.
 Because audit credits do not count in determining a student's enrollment status, a nondegree-conditional student who schedules an audit would be considered part-time.

-Caution for international students: Credits for a course being audited are not counted when determining full-time status for international students reporting to SEVIS (Student Exchange Visitor Information System) under federal requirements.
+Caution for international students: Credits for a course being audited are not counted when determining full-time enrollment.

 The University may make changes in policies, procedures, educational offerings, and requirements at any time.
 Please consult a Penn State academic adviser for more detailed information.